Official-MoonDao/documentation/MoonDAO/docs/Governance/Constitution.md

 ###### Election

-Each Quarter, five contributors (excluding Astronauts) are elected based on their performance in the previous quarter in order of retroactive rewards from the prior quarter.
+Each Quarter, five contributors are elected based on their performance in the previous quarter in order of retroactive rewards from the prior quarter.
 In addition, each active Project can select one Senator to serve on behalf of their Project for the quarter.

 ###### Term Limit and Removal